 If a woman's milk is insufficient to meet the needs of her infant or if she has a health concern that prevents her from breastfeeding, donor milk may be an option for healthy, full-term babies.
 Donor milk is insufficient to meet all the needs of preterm infants, however.

 Research indicates that exposure to cigarette smoke influences breastfeeding duration.
-A study of more than 1,200 mother-infant pairs found that women who were exposed to household second-hand smoke were 30 percent more likely to stop breastfeeding early, compared to women who were in non-smoking households.
+A study of more than 1,200 mother-infant pairs found that women exposed to household second-hand smoke were 30 percent more likely to stop breastfeeding early than women in non-smoking households.

 Breastfeeding provides many benefits to both infants and mothers, including intellectual and emotional development in the infant and protection against cancer and overweight in the mother.
-Breast milk is a complex, dynamic fluid that contains a myriad of nutritional and non-nutritional components that positively influence an infant's physical and emotional development.
-Breast milk also provides a mechanism for the transfer of substances or drugs that the mother may inhale, ingest, absorb, or ingest, to the benefit (or possible detriment) of the infant.
+Breast milk is a complex, dynamic fluid containing many nutritional and non-nutritional components that positively influence an infant's physical and emotional development.
+Breast milk also provides a mechanism for transferring substances or drugs that the mother may inhale, ingest, absorb, or ingest to the infant's benefit (or possible detriment).
 Although breastfeeding presents challenges to some women, support is available.